-In the case of complying development, payment will be required as a condition of issuing a complying development certificate.
+In the case of complying development, payment will be required as a condition of issuing a complying development certificate and will require payment prior to work authorised by the certificate commencing.

-If the development consent has been granted to the carrying out of development subject to a condition authorised by this plan, then this plan requires a certifying authority (the Council or an accredited certifier) to issue a complying development certificate to which this plan applies subject to a condition requiring the applicant to pay to the Council a contribution in accordance with this plan.
+If a complying development certificate has been granted to the carrying out of development subject to a condition authorised by this plan, then this plan requires a registered certifier to issue a complying development certificate to which this plan applies subject to a condition requiring the applicant to pay to the Council a contribution in accordance with this plan.

-If a Ministerial direction under section 7.17 of the Act is in force, this Plan authorises the certifying authority to issue a complying development certificate subject to a condition which is in accordance with that direction.

-2.3 Paying the contribution
+If a Ministerial direction under section 7.17 of the Act is in force, this plan authorises the registered certifier to issue a complying development certificate subject to a condition which is in accordance with that direction.2.3 Paying the contribution